Breaking the Capacity Bottleneck in Model-Heterogeneous Federated Learning via Gradual Model Restoration: Experiment

-\textbf{Summary of main results.} From Table~\ref{tab:baselines}, \textbf{FedGMR} achieves the best or near-best accuracy across all datasets and heterogeneity regimes.
-Its lead \emph{widens} as tasks become harder and as data/system skew increases.
-For example, under \emph{High} heterogeneity with non-IID splits, FedGMR’s MRI rises with task difficulty—from \textbf{+0.029} on FEMNIST to \textbf{+0.577} on ImageNet-100—consistent with the growing model/data complexity (Conv2D $\rightarrow$ VGG-11 $\rightarrow$ ResNet-18).
-These trends confirm our hypothesis: fixed-capacity MHFL struggles to exploit BCCs in late stages, whereas \textbf{FedGMR} keeps them active and \emph{gradually restores} capacity, sustaining improvements.
-Consequently, FedGMR achieves the largest gains on challenging settings, while remaining competitive on easier tasks.
+\textbf{Summary of main results.} From Table~\ref{tab:baselines}, \textbf{FedGMR} consistently achieves the best performance across all datasets and heterogeneity regimes, and its advantage grows as tasks become harder and heterogeneity becomes stronger.
+This matches the key challenge in MHFL: BCC sub-models are prone to late-round plateaus due to limited capacity, and the resulting marginalization is more severe for complex tasks with harder decision boundaries.
+For instance, under \emph{High} heterogeneity with \emph{Non-IID} splits, FedGMR’s MRI is \textbf{+3.73\%} on FEMNIST, \textbf{+11.54\%} on CIFAR-10, \textbf{+85.10\%} on ImageNet-100, and \textbf{+12.68\%} on StackOverflow.
+The especially large gain on ImageNet-100 is consistent with the stronger capacity bottleneck on deeper models (Conv2D $\rightarrow$ VGG-11 $\rightarrow$ ResNet-18).
+By gradually restoring capacity, FedGMR keeps BCCs effective beyond the early stage, yielding the largest gains in challenging settings.
+The same trend also holds for Transformer-based models, suggesting that the mechanism is largely architecture-agnostic.